xavipedrals/sharit-frontend/README.md

 ##SHARIT
-Si vols provar aquesta app segueix els següents passos:
+If you want to run this app follow the following steps:

-- Si no tens Ionic instal·lat instal·la:
+- If you don't have Ionic installed install:

 <code>$ npm install -g cordova ionic</code>

-- Després abans de executar el projecte fes:
+- Then download the project and run this commands:

 <code>$ npm install</code>